Help Us Celebrate National Salvation Army Week – May 15-21

 Everyone is invited to join us and observe Salvation Army Week in their own, unique way.
 Suggestions include:

-Learn more about the programs and services The Salvation Army provides throughout Indiana.
+- Learn more about the programs and services The Salvation Army provides in the Midwest.

-Spread awareness of our good work on social media.
-Share posts and use hashtags on Facebook, Twitter, and Linkedin to help others discover what makes The Salvation Army one of the world’s most recognized and trusted charities.
+- Spread awareness of our good work on social media.
+Share posts and hashtags on Facebook, Twitter and Linkedin to help others discover what makes The Salvation Army one of the world’s most recognized and trusted charities.

-Thanks to you, The Salvation Army is able to do the most good throughout Indiana during National Salvation Army Week and every week of the year.
+Thanks to you, The Salvation Army is able to do the most good throughout the Midwest during National Salvation Army Week and every week of the year.